hysan/react-karaoke-challenge/README.md

 - You have 4 milestones to complete.
 Consider each as its own independent set of deliverables.
 - **Don't proceed to the next milestone until you've finished the previous set of deliverables.**
 - After each milestone, commit your work!
 Maybe even use branches!
+- At the bottom of this README are the _Criteria_ for this code challenge.

 _For Milestone 1:_